yus8yus8/java-design-patterns/bulkhead/etc/Findbugs_PMD_Report.md

 ## FindBugs and PMD report

-This is an feature issue of java design pattern project, so I only run the report for this feature's module.
+This is an design pattern feature issue, so I only run the report for this feature's module.

-I use an Intellij plugin - QAPlug to run Findbugs and PMD report.
+I used an Intellij plugin - QAPlug to run Findbugs and PMD report.

 There is no error.